Diabetes-Friendly Sugar

-Holistic Health Bites podcast by Functional Nutritionist Andrea Nicholson discussing the rare sugar allulose and its benefits for diabetes outcomes.
+Holistic Health Bites podcast by Functional Nutritionist Andrea Nicholson discussing kidney disease and the ketogenic diet

 Read more...